 Looking for a beer recipe?
 Browse hundreds of tried-and-true mead, cider, clone and homebrew recipes from Homebrewers Association approved sources, including Zymurgy magazine, the National Homebrew Competition, Brewers Publications, Craft Breweries, books & more!

-This unique sour beer recipe won Best of Show at the first annual Caribbean Homebrew Cup in San Juan, Puerto Rico!
+This unique sour beer recipe won Best of Show at the inaugural Caribbean Homebrew Cup in San Juan, Puerto Rico!
 Rivera created this wild raspberry beer based on a classic Berliner weisse recipe, proving that homebrew recipes are meant to be shared around the world for the best variations.

 This recipe comes courtesy of Mark Rocheleau and Andrew Orr.
 There are options in this caramel amber ale recipe for homebrewers who live in states where marijuana and/or industrial hemp is legal and want to combine their homebrew with marijuana or hemp for personal enjoyment.

 THC-infused beer can—and very likely will—induce psychoactive effects, which can vary from person to person.
 Consume these beers responsibly and at your own risk.
 If you are unsure of what to expect, start with a very small sample and wait a few hours before consuming more.